PA Workers’ Compensation For Police Officers

 Law enforcement officers serve to protect us every day, and it is our duty to serve them when their protections fall short.
-We are experienced attorneys with 11 offices across Pennsylvania.
+We are experienced attorneys with 16 offices across Pennsylvania.
+Our offices are strategically placed so that any person in need of legal help will get the justice they are seeking.
 We fight persuasively for the rights of workers in the full range of industries and occupations, and we advocate for their maximum compensation in challenging situations.
 We are prepared to bring appeals against employers and insurance carriers that move to deny or reduce your compensation.

 Who Protects The Police?